AntoineGautier/TestDesignDocuments/README.md

 The sequence of operation for the enable logic is inluded in HTML format in the `__cdl(...)` annotation in the `Enable` block: see https://github.com/AntoineGautier/TestDesignDocuments/blob/master/CDL/Enable.mo#L27-L76

-⚠️ This means that the whole sequence of operation is not included in one place, but rather distributed across the Modelica classes.
+⚠️ The complete sequence of operation is not included in one place, but rather distributed across the Modelica classes.

 The entire section "Cooling plant enable" is included in the documentation based on the conditional clause `if typ <> TestDesignDocuments.Types.Application.HeatingOnly`.